-is about maximizing the safety, well-being and potential prosperity of all people in society; putting the enthuses on human values, on human rights and on humane behavior towards each other.
+is about maximising the safety, well-being and potential prosperity of all people in society; putting the enthuses on human values, on human rights and on humane behaviour towards each other.
 It is the notion that only through reason, respect, empathy and compassion will we create a more beneficial society for all, with justice and with equality.

 A unique new philosophical position

 New Britannia -12 Ideas for a Better Britain (and a better world)

 At the core of the ideas under the Political Humanism banner is a unique new perception of society that helps us unwrap it's complexity, allows us to organise our collective aims and efficiently reach our shared objectives.
 It is a worldview that is focussed on the human journey and the way that the individual has related to society and the wider world over history.
 We all have a realtionship to society based on the following six parameters;

 1) We all nurture a spirit of determination

 2) we have a natural inquisitive mind to understand the world around us